Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 We conducted analyses using daily price data for Pfizer from June 2nd, 1972, to May 26th, 2023, Verizon Communications from November 21st, 1983, to May 26th, 2023, the S\&P 500 from January 3rd, 1950, to April 8th, 2024, and BTC-USD from September 17th, 2014, to April 8th, 2024.
 We estimate the parameters using four years of daily data.
 Despite differing time spans, the results offer a unified interpretation, which we will elaborate on.

-Figures \ref{long_PFE_VZ} and \ref{long_SPX_BTC} provide empirical evidence that in the initial phases of an asset's life, the reward required for the investment risk is higher than 2-2.5, with the exception of the SPX index.
-However, risk aversion remains substantially constant at 0.5, except for the BTC-USD rate.
-In contrast, the market price of risk fluctuates for all the assets analyzed.
+Figures \ref{long_PFE_VZ} and \ref{long_SPX_BTC} provide empirical evidence that, in the initial phases of an asset's life, the reward required for taking on investment risk is higher than 2-2.5, with the exception of the SPX index.
+However, risk aversion remains relatively constant at 0.5, except for the BTC-USD rate.
+In contrast, the market price of risk fluctuates across all the assets analyzed.

-Interestingly, the trading price of risk serves as a measure of potential asset growth or investor trust in the asset.
-Higher values of the trading price of risk indicate lower investor trust but higher potential growth for the asset.
-Values of the trading risk higher than 2.5 may indicate that the stock is not well-established.
+Interestingly, the trading price of risk serves as a measure of potential asset growth or market maker confidence in the asset.
+Higher values of the trading price of risk indicate lower market maker confidence but higher potential growth for the asset.
+Trading risk values exceeding 2.5 may suggest that the stock is not yet well-established.

-In fact, Pfizer and Verizon Communications trading price of risk looks like a decreasing function of time while the trading price of risk of the exchange rate BTU-USD decreases and achieve its minimum in November 2020 and, then, re-start to increase by achieving a value approximately of 2.
-This is probably due to the bitcoin halving phenomenon.
-The bitcoin trading reveals a risk aversion less than 0.5 up to today.
-Finally, the S\&P 500 index show a value which is approximately 2.
-This denotes a very well established asset.
+In fact, the trading price of risk for Pfizer and Verizon Communications appears to be a decreasing function of time.
+On the other hand, the trading price of risk for the BTC-USD exchange rate decreases, reaching its minimum in November 2020, and then begins to rise again, reaching a value of approximately 2.
+This is likely due to the Bitcoin halving phenomenon.
+Bitcoin trading continues to exhibit a risk aversion of less than 0.5 up to the present day.

+Finally, the S\&P 500 index shows a trading price of risk close to 2, indicating a very well-established asset.